QuickRecon/DiveCAN/Messaging/Device Metadata.md

 Bytes 1-2 is solenoid current, presumably mAh.

-Bytes 3-4 varies in an unknown way.
+Bytes 3-4 Is injection duration in ms. Max 3500.

 Byte 5 appears to be the setpoint that the head is attempting to maintain in the form 0.00, eg 0x46 would be a PPO2 of 0.70.